qgis/QGIS-Documentation/readme.rst

 * msgfmt (from packagemanager: in Ubuntu/Debian it is in packag 'gettext')
 * texlive (from packagemanager)
-* texlive-fonts-recommended (Ubuntu: from packagemanager) In debian you'll need 'texlive-latex-extra': sudo apt-get install texlive-latex-extra
+* texlive-fonts-recommended (Ubuntu: from packagemanager)
+* in debian you'll need 'texlive-latex-extra': sudo apt-get install texlive-latex-extra
 * python-pip python installation (via sudo apt-get install python-pip)
 * sphinx (via 'sudo pip install sphinx')
 * texi2pdf (from packagemanager: in Ubuntu it is in package 'texinfo')